Safety is the top priority at District 99, and keeping our schools safe at all times for students, staff and visitors.

 Extremely Cold Temperatures

 There are times when schools may need to be closed due to dangerously cold temperatures.
 In these situations, wind chill is also taken into account, as well as the extent to which the temperatures are sustained throughout the school day.
 District 99 has collaborated with the other associated school districts to develop consistent standards.
-We will likely close school based on extremely cold conditions when a wind chill warning is issued by the National Weather Service during the times students are travelling to or from school.
+We will likely close school based on extremely cold conditions when a wind chill warning is issued by the National Weather Service during the times students are traveling to or from school.
 A wind chill warning is typically issued when the wind chill will be -25 degrees Fahrenheit or colder or the actual air temperature is -25 degrees Fahrenheit.

 Who Makes The Decision And Where Do You Get Your Information?